C3BI-pasteur-fr/python-course-1/source/Control_Flow_Statements.rst

       try:
          i = int(s)
          print("valid integer entered:", i)
-      except Expection:         #BAD PRACTICE
+      except Exception:         #BAD PRACTICE
          print "i is not an integer"

-      if s is None the execption raise is a TypeError wheras if s  = '3.2' a ValueError is raised. so the treatement of the execption should differ in the 2 cases
-      i is None mean that the function call is incorrect.
+      if s is None the exception raise is a TypeError whereas if s  = '3.2' a ValueError is raised. so the treatment of the exception should differ in the 2 cases i is None mean that the function call is incorrect.

       try:
          i = int(s)
          print("valid integer entered:", i)
-      except Expection as err:         # acceptable PRACTICE log.error(str(err))
+      except Exception as err:         # acceptable PRACTICE log.error(str(err))
          raise
       see below for raising exceptions